NeovaHealth/t4xmlrpc/README.md

 ***

 This library provides a simple and easy to use xml-rpc implementation in scala.
+It supported scala 2.10 and 2.11.

 ####Changelog####